-Common practices to motivate staff are the "Employee of the Month" and "STAR" employee recognitions in which an employee from each department is awarded every month and every year, respectively.
-To further promote a safe environment, employees are encouraged to voice any concerns and feedback in a timely manner to Management, either directly or through their supervisors and/or HODs, during annual appraisals, or anonymously through the "Staff Suggestion Box".
-For more serious grievances, our employees are reminded to use the whistle-blowing channel.
+We strive to maintain healthy relations with our employees.
+Dialogue between management and employees is integral to our work practices.
+Employees are encouraged to voice any concerns and feedback in a timely manner to the Management, either directly or through their supervisors, HODs, during annual appraisals, or anonymously through the "Staff Suggestion Box".
+For more serious grievances, our employees can use the whistle-blowing channel.